1. At least 18 years of age.

 causes undue risk, or complicates the interpretation of data, in the opinion of the

-investigator or medical monitor, including recent (within the past year) or active
+investigator or sponsor, including recent (within the past year) or active suicidal

-suicidal ideation or behavior or laboratory abnormality that may increase the risk
+ideation or behavior or laboratory abnormality that may increase the risk associated

-associated with study participation or investigational product administration or may
+with study participation or investigational product administration or may interfere

-interfere with the interpretation of study results and, in the judgment of the
+with the interpretation of study results and, in the judgment of the investigator,

 15. Investigator site staff members directly involved in the conduct of the study and